Dean Obeidallah: Career

 In 2005, Obeidallah received the first "Spirit of Bill Hicks" award, named in honor of comedian Bill Hicks for "thought provoking comedy" from the NY Underground Comedy Festival and the Hicks family.
 He co-produced with the Emmy Award winning comedy writer and best-selling author Max Brooks a new show entitled The Watch List for Comedy Central's Internet channel.
 This was the first show ever produced by a major American entertainment company to showcase all Arab-American performers.
 Obeidallah has appeared on Comedy Central on the critically acclaimed "Axis of Evil" Comedy special.

 He is the co-founder, along with Maysoon Zayid, of the New York Arab-American Comedy Festival.
 It is held annually in New York City and showcases Arab-American comedians from across the United States.
-The 13th annual Festival will be held October September 29-October 1, 2016.
-He co-created The Muslim Funny Fest in 2015, the United States' only Muslim stand up comedy Festival.
+The 20th annual Festival will be held in 2023.
+He cocreated The Muslim Funny Fest in 2015, the United States' only Muslim stand-up comedy Festival.
 The second year of the festival was held in July 2016.

 Obeidallah served as the Executive Producer of the Amman Stand-up Comedy Festival held in Amman, Jordan from December 2–6, 2008.
 The third annual Festival was held from December 4 to 10, 2010.

 He co-directed/co-produced the award-winning documentary with comedian/filmmaker Negin Farsad entitled The Muslims Are Coming! focusing on freedom of religion for all Americans.
 The film focuses on a free stand-up comedy tour by American-Muslim comedians across the South and West.
 It also features celebrity interviews with a wide range of people including The Daily Show's Jon Stewart, MSNBC's Rachel Maddow, CNN's Soledad O'Brien and Ali Velshi, Congressman Keith Ellison, comedians Lewis Black, David Cross, Colin Quinn, Lizz Winstead, and others.
 The film was released in September 2013.

 In addition to appearing at hundreds of comedy clubs and colleges across the United States, Obeidallah has performed stand-up comedy in Canada and in the Middle East in Amman, Dubai, Beirut, Cairo, Haifa, Oman, Sharm El Sheikh and Ramallah.

 In June 2019, a federal judge ordered Andrew Anglin, editor of the neo-Nazi website The Daily Stormer to pay $4.1 million to Obeidallah, whom Anglin had accused of orchestrating the Manchester Arena bombing.